sultanabulkhair/Training-image/README.md

 # Training-image
-This work is associated with the manuscript "Stochastic modeling of iron in coal seams using two-point and multiple-point geostatistics: A case study" by Sultan Abulkhair and Nasser Madani accepted for publication in "Mining, Metallurgy & Exploration".
+This work is associated with the paper "Stochastic modeling of iron in coal seams using two-point and multiple-point geostatistics: A case study" by Sultan Abulkhair and Nasser Madani published in "Mining, Metallurgy & Exploration".
 Repository belongs to Geostatistics research group in School of Mining and Geosciences, Nazarbayev University, Nur-Sultan, Kazakhstan.
 The Training Image (TI) for MPS modeling of coal seam layers is attached to this repository as an appendix for the manuscript (in GSLIB format).

 The grid dimensions are the following: